 -- Jim Maynard, HVTN

-My New Year's resolutions are guided by two of my core passions: love of my family and using science to help people live longer and healthier lives.
+My New Year's resolutions are guided by two of my core passions: the love of my family and using science to help people live longer and healthier lives.
 Love of my family is motivating me to exercise at least three times a week.
 The science passion is motivating me to write a research grant on a cutting edge obesity intervention.

 -- Dr. Jonathan Bricker, psychologist and smoking cessation researcher at Fred Hutch